InfiniBlog

 The trickier part is that companies and markets are evolving so quickly, and secular shifts happening from such unremarkable origins, projecting three to five years into the future will likely get you proven wrong.

 The second market-changing shift is embedded finance, which (as we will see in a moment) is the logical extension of the foundation laid down by software-led payments companies.
-Forecasts predict a $7 trillion total addressable market for embedded finance, and analysts expect $825 billion of that to be carved out for software-led payments companies alone.
+A forecast from Polaris Market Research predicted a market size of more than $1 trillion for embedded finance by 2032.

 What does embedded finance really mean?

-Embedded finance is the delivery of banking, payment and financial services within the context of a user experience – predominately a software or app-based user experience.
+Embedded finance is the delivery of banking, payment and financial services within the context of a user experience—predominately a software or app-based user experience.
 The financial service offering is positioned at the most relevant point of a business process for the customer of the software platform.
-Angus Ross, Global Head of Banking as a Service for Finastra, eloquently articulated this “contextual finance” concept at the recent FTT Embedded Finance North America conference.

 To put this in a real-world scenario: think of a business owner for a small chain of local bakeries placing an order for $10,000 of confectioner’s sugar.
 Within the order management system, the manager is presented with options to finance the order, based specifically on that bakery’s business data profile.

-This is true whether the payments business of the software is powered by a third party like Stripe, or the software companies themselves in the role of a payment facilitator.
-Today, $1 trillion in payment volume is processed by software-led payments companies, and we expect that share to increase 400% in the next five years.
+This is true whether the payments business of the software is powered by a third party like Infinicept or Stripe, or the software companies themselves in the role of a payment facilitator.
+According to EY, the volume of payments processed through embedded channels was $2.5 trillion in 2021, possibly rising to $6.5 trillion by 2025.

 And the sequel to that movie is now playing for embedded finance.